isuttell/react-typeahead/README.md

 2. `npm test`

 ## History
+* 0.5.0 - Updates to the latest babel configurations (babel-preset-env).
 * 0.4.0 - Upgrades component to be consistent with React 15 version.
 * 0.3.2 - Fixed a bug where tab was selecting when it shouldn't be
 * 0.3.1 - Fixed issue with blur being called before it should be